pangeo-data/pangeo-stacks/ml-notebook/README.md

-# Pangeo/Base-Notebook
+# Pangeo/ML-Notebook

-A bare-bones image with Jupyter and Dask.
+An image focused on Machine Learning including use of GPUs.